-Scorpions are becoming increasingly popular as pets, especially emperor scorpions.
-They are not great for handling, but they are quiet, clean and easy to care for.
-With a lifespan of six to eight years, they require a fairly long-term commitment, and finding a pet sitter might pose a problem) but not one that you'll have to write into your will.
+Scorpions are becoming increasingly popular as pets, especially Emperor scorpions.
+They are not great for handling but they are quiet, clean, and easy to care for.
+They require a fairly long-term commitment (and finding a willing pet sitter might pose a problem) but not one that you'll have to write into your will.

 Emperor scorpions are not particularly dangerous, in contrast to some other scorpion species.
 Their sting has been likened to that of a bee as it is painful, but medical attention is not usually necessary.
 However, some people may have an anaphylactic reaction to the venom as they do with bee stings.

-Glass aquarium tanks are probably the easiest housing to use, and they should have a tight fitting secure lid.
-A 10-gallon tank is sufficient for one scorpion, but a larger one (20-30 gallons) is necessary for groups.
+Glass aquarium tanks are probably the easiest housing to use and they should have a tight fitting and secure lid.
+A ten gallon tank is sufficient for one scorpion but a larger one (20-30 gallons) is necessary for groups.
 However, don't give them too much space since it will be difficult for them to catch their prey in a large tank.

-There are multiple opinions on the ideal substrate for emperor scorpions - some use soil, some use peat and others use vermiculite.
-No matter what you choose, it should be fairly deep (3-6 inches) to allow the scorpion to dig burrows.
-Provide pieces of bark, flat stones, broken ceramic flower pots or even commercial reptile hides as hiding spots for the scorpions.
 Adding pieces of sphagnum moss on top of the substrate will also aid in retaining moisture in the environment.
-Scorpions will move the cage decorations/furnishings around a bit, and although it may not look neat and tidy, it is best to avoid constantly rearranging the furnishings or else the scorpion will become stressed.
+Emperor scorpions will move the cage decorations/furnishings around a bit, and although it may not look neat and tidy, it is best to avoid constantly rearranging the furnishings or else the scorpion will become stressed.

-Maintain the habitat should at a high humidity level by regular, daily misting.
+Emperor scorpion habitats should have a high humidity level maintained by regular, daily misting.
 Regardless of the substrate type, it should remain damp but not wet.
 If there is mold on the substrate or condensation on the walls of the tank, the humidity is too high.

-Provide a temperature gradient from about 70-90 F. Many recommend occasionally allowing temperatures of about 100 F. The temperature gradient is important to allow the scorpions to regulate their body temperature as needed.
-The easiest way to provide the gradient is by using a heating mat designed for use under reptile tanks.
-Place this under no more than about 1/3 of the tank so the scorpion can move from warmer to cooler temperatures if desired.
+The temperature gradient is important to allow the scorpions to regulate their body temperature as needed.
+The easiest way to provide this gradient is by using a heating mat designed for use under reptile tanks.
+Place this under no more than about 1/3 of the tank so that your Emperor scorpion can move from warmer to cooler temperatures as desired.
 Always verify appropriate temperatures by using accurate thermometers in a few locations within the cage.
-Being nocturnal, scorpions do not have a requirement for UV lighting and prefer a light-dark cycle with a slightly longer dark period.